-Racing C15 War canoe and C4’s is a very old Canadian sport.
+Racing C15 war canoes and C4s is a very old Canadian sport.
 These classes go back to the very beginning of organized sprint canoe racing, long before it became an international sport.

 When we began building, we duplicated these hull shapes using our building methods.
-In-put from coaches and paddlers pointed out many quirks that made these boats tricky to handle.
-This must be the only piece of sports equipment in the civilized world that has not evolved every season; interesting that no one mentioned this.
+Input from coaches and paddlers pointed out many quirks that made these boats tricky to handle.
+Sprint canoes may be the only pieces of sports equipment in the civilized world that haven't evolved every season.
 The fact that no one asked points out why these classes have endured.
 A war canoe race is all about paddlers testing themselves in equal boats.